Follow your taste buds on a culinary journey through South Australia’s most spectacular dining destinations.

 Mayura Station, Limestone Coast

 The Limestone Coast’s gentle rolling hills and lush green pastures produce unparalleled-quality, award-winning Wagyu.
 At Mayura Station, diners can indulge all their beefy desires in The Great Wagyu Adventure – a four-course showcase of some of the best Wagyu beef in the world, matched with exclusive museum release Coonawarra wine.
+Mayura Station won the esteemed trophy in the 2018 Delicious Produce Awards for ‘From Paddock to Plate’ for its full-blood wagyu steak.

 Stunning panoramic views across the beautiful Canunda National Park provide the perfect backdrop to your meal.